At a Glance

 Main Responsibilities

-Please see the full job description for details.
+Please see job description for full duties.

 The Ideal Candidate

-As the role involves working with nursery-aged children, we prefer candidates eligible for registration with the SSSC.
-A willingness to undertake registration is essential if not currently held.
+The Ideal CandidateAs the position involves working with children of nursery age we are ideally seeking candidates who are eligible for registration with the SSSC.
+However a willingness to undertake registration is essential, where registration is not currently held

 Additional Information

-About the School/Organisation
+About the school/organisation

 #J-18808-Ljbffr